DeclarativeHub/ReactiveKit/README.md

 }
 ```

-An enum with no cases that conforms to `Swift.Error` protocol.
+An enum with no cases that conforms to the `Swift.Error` protocol.
 Since it has no cases, we can never make an instance of it.
 We will use this trick to get the compile-time guarantee that a signal will not fail.

 For example, if we try